rehierl/node-tree-outliner/3-basic-design/3-6-3-close-modifiers.md

 not a presequent rank-infected sectioning node? - what would be the difference if any?

-plot twist: the essence of a rank value is to close sections
+plot twist: the essence of a rank value is to instruct to close sections